sunnysideup/silverstripe-upgrade_to_silverstripe_4/docs/en/INDEX.md

 ### start from

 `->SetStartFrom('mymethod')`: allows you to start the sequence from a particular method.
-See MetaUpgrader::run to see what methods are being run in what order.
+See ModuleUpgrader::run to see what methods are being run in what order.

 ### end with

 `->EndWith('mymethod')`: allows you to end the sequence after a particular method.
-See MetaUpgrader::run to see what methods are being run in what order.
+See ModuleUpgrader::run to see what methods are being run in what order.

 # Important references: